 In the morning we will explore THE HETCH HETCHY RESERVOIR, across O'Shaughnessy Dam, above the curiously named Poopenaut Valley.
 Weather and group considerations permitting, we'll check out Wapama Falls and Tueeulala Falls, both among the tallest waterfalls in North America.

-Then, for those staying another evening for the full watershed immersion -- we'll have music and creative time back at camp, with opportunities the next morning to enter YOSEMITE NATIONAL PARK once again and (if the Tioga Pass is open) either tour the High Sierra, including potentially five Tuolumne River waterfalls, and visit Tuolumne Meadows at 8,600 feet where the river confluences a few miles below it's very source at 8,589 ft, springs spilling from the highest peak in the park, Mt.
+Then, for those staying another evening for the full eco-educational immersion -- we'll have music and creative time back at camp, with opportunities the next morning to enter YOSEMITE NATIONAL PARK once again and (if the Tioga Pass is open) either tour the High Sierra, including potentially five Tuolumne River waterfalls, and visit Tuolumne Meadows at 8,600 feet where the river confluences a few miles below it's very source at 8,589 ft, springs spilling from the highest peak in the park, Mt.
 Lyell ~ or (if Tioga Pass is closed from snow) explore Yosemite Valley where tributary waterfalls plunge hundreds of feet to the stunning valley floor.

 Images of upper Tuolumne waterfalls (a 22 mile round trip hike) from world-of-waterfalls.com